-C.P.
-Squires changes from a twelve-month to nine-month schedule this year, so I am counting on new and exciting adjustments.
-I teach in a prominently Hispanic community, filled with enthusiastic learners and supportive families.
+I teach in a predominantly Hispanic community, filled with enthusiastic learners and supportive families.
 My classroom has plenty of space, and the desert sun shines through a wall of windows.
-Because my Kindergarteners have fun and move around a lot, they think they are playing when they're actually learning!
+Because my kindergarteners have fun and move around a lot, they think they are playing when they're actually learning!
 Centers keep students busy and engaged with a diverse selection of activities, freeing me to work with guided reading groups.
-Writing time keeps junior scribers quiet and reflective, as they sit and look at posters and the Word Wall, allowing me conference with their classmates to prepare them for the Author's Chair.
+Writing time keeps junior scribers quiet and reflective, as they sit and look at posters and the Word Wall, allowing me to conference with their classmates to prepare them for the Author's Chair.
 Writing is the favorite time of day, and at the end of the year we celebrate writing by inviting families and the principal to listen to young authors read their favorite piece.

 Educating children is important to me.
 They become our leaders, guardians, caretakers, civil servants, and volunteers.
 They will find cures, invent solutions, inspire people, and make discoveries.
 They will be mothers, fathers, champions, heroes . . . and teachers.
 My goal is to help children realize there is nothing they cannot do.
 If you walked into my classroom today, you would see students who are encouraged to do their best, because I believe in their ability and in their possibility.
 When I get a hug at the end of the day, or an "I love you, Teacher," I know I am doing something right.